 An incandescent light bulb or light source is any device that uses electricity to heat a filament - or wire - until it is hot enough to glow white.
 If that was done in the open air, in the presence of oxygen, the metal filament would burn up before it got that hot.

 Incandescent bulbs work because the heated filament is inside a glass shell or globe that is evacuated and either left as a vacuum or filled with an inert gas.

 The wire can’t burn in a vacuum and it can’t burn if the only gas inside the bulb is inert and won’t react with it.

-It wasn’t Thomas Edison.
-What Edison did was improve on the design in a patent he purchased from two earlier inventors, Henry Woodward and Matthew Evans.
+It was two earlier inventors, Henry Woodward and Matthew Evans, who invented the incandescent light bulb, whose patent was purchased by Thomas Edison.
 By 1879, Edison had switched to a carbon filament and the oxygenless enclosure, and had produced a bulb that would last for forty hours.
 The incandescent bulb has come a long way since then.
-Oh, the original inventor?
-The credit should probably go to Warren De la Rue.
-In 1820, De la Rue enclosed a platinum coil in an evacuated tube.
-His invention never made it into production because the platinum was too expensive to use in a consumable product.

 In a word, no. Incandescent bulbs haven’t been banned.
 What has happened is that all light bulbs are now required to meet a minimum efficiency standard, which was adopted in the Energy Independence and Security Act of 2007.
 Most standard incandescent light bulbs can’t meet those standards, but one that did could still be manufactured and sold.
 Still, a number of incandescent light bulbs were exempted from the standards.
 Three-way bulbs, rough service bulbs, and appliance bulbs are examples.